Jownao/Jownao/README.md

-# Hello World!
-Welcome 😎👍
+# Hello, World!
+Welcome 🚀

-Olá, sou Johnny, um entusiasta de dados de Sergipe, Brasil 🌎.
-Formado em Ciências da Computação, atualmente me especializo em Business Intelligence, Big Data e Inteligência Artificial.
-Tenho experiência com análise de dados, criação de pipelines de ETL e engenharia de dados.
-Neste espaço, compartilho projetos de autoria própria voltados para soluções práticas com Python, SQL, Machine Learning e DataOps.
+Hi, I'm Johnny, a Data Engineer and Analyst from Brazil 🌎 with a passion for building practical, data-driven solutions.
+With a background in Computer Science and a focus on BI, Big Data, and AI, I specialize in data analysis, ETL pipeline development, and data engineering.

+This is where I build and share open-source projects using Python, SQL, and modern DataOps practices.
+Feel free to explore and get in touch!

 <div>
   <a href="https://www.linkedin.com/in/johnny-william/" target="_blank"><img src="https://img.shields.io/badge/Linkedin-%230077B5.svg?logo=linkedin&logoColor=white" target="_blank"></a>
   <a href="https://medium.com/@johnnywsevero" target="_blank"><img src="https://img.shields.io/badge/Medium-%23000000.svg?logo=medium&logoColor=white" target="_blank"></a>
 </div>

-## 🚀 Projetos Recentes
+## Featured Projects
-- **[ETL pipeline ](https://github.com/Jownao/ETL_pipeline_json_to_csv_parquet)**: Pipeline de ETL para transformar dados financeiros de JSON para Parquet utilizando Python e DuckDB.
+- **[ETL Pipeline](https://github.com/Jownao/ETL_pipeline_json_to_csv_parquet)**: An ETL pipeline to transform financial data from JSON to Parquet using Python and DuckDB.
-- **[Sistema CRM e Vendas](https://github.com/Jownao/genai_streamlit)**: Sistema de CRM e Vendas utilizando Streamlit e PostgreSQL para validação e armazenamento de dados.
-- **[CRUD de Vendas com API](https://github.com/Jownao/crudProjectAPI)**: Sistema de CRUD desenvolvido com uma arquitetura robusta utilizando várias ferramentas com o objetivo de criar uma aplicação eficiente e escalável.
+- **[CRM & Sales System](https://github.com/Jownao/genai_streamlit)**: A CRM and Sales application built with Streamlit and PostgreSQL, featuring data validation and storage.
+- **[Sales CRUD with API](https://github.com/Jownao/crudProjectAPI)**: A scalable Sales CRUD system with a robust API, designed for efficiency and performance.

-## 📊 Estatísticas
+## 📊 GitHub Stats

 <div align="center">
   <a href="#">